Find out what employers are looking for.

 (Synchronous Components)

 Instructor-led courses follow a set class schedule with a dedicated instructor and classmates.
-Students can work on assignments and readings when it works best for their schedule.
-The instructor posts in the discussion forum and hosts live online lectures (via conference and/or video call).
+Students have weekly deadlines but can work on assignments and readings when it works best for their schedule.
+The instructor posts in the discussion forum and hosts live online lectures and role plays via video call each week.
 Students can use those opportunities to discuss assignments, industry topics, etc. with their instructor and peers.

-Note: This instructor-led course requires mandatory (graded) participation in role-play and mock mediation scenarios.
+Note: This instructor-led course requires mandatory participation in weekly role-play and mock mediation scenarios.

 Live Session Schedule

-Live sessions take place via video conference call every Tuesday from 6:30 PM EST to between 8:00 PM and 9:00 PM EST (times vary depending on course subject) and Wednesday from 6:30 PM EST to between 8:30 PM and 9:30 PM EST. Please note these times and days are subject to change with notice.
+Live sessions take place via video conference call every Tuesday and Wednesday.
+Please note that these times and days are subject to change with notice.
 In the event a student misses a mandatory session, alternative arrangements may be made available.
-Contact admissions for the upcoming dates based on your desired start date.
+Contact admissions for the upcoming schedule based on your desired start date.

 Advanced Family Mediation